 One of the most significant planning activities is to eliminate debt before retirement.
 Having to make those recurring payments during retirement is one of the largest “stressors” expressed by most retirees.
 Interest rates paid on debt is far greater than interest earned on savings.
 Get rid of debt and enjoy the feeling of freedom that results.

 Each of these, and many more, are valid and important considerations.
 Let us help you identify and then guide you to solutions that insure that you have the income for life you need when you retire.

 Most working Americans have only one source of steady income: their job.
 In retirement you are likely to have a patchwork quilt of several income streams.
 Retirement accounts, Social Security, home equity, pensions, and part-time work are the most frequently citied sources of expected retirement income.
 Let’s take a look at potential sources of retirement income.

 Social Security.
 Many Americans expect Social Security to be a major source of retirement income.
 There is increasing pessimism about social security because of inadequate funding and increasing government deficits for social welfare programs.
 The solvency of Social Security is a perennial debate among economists and politicians, but very little is actually being done about it.
 The most important consideration is whether social security will provide adequate income to provide the lifestyle you want in retirement.
-If not, which is the situation for the majority of Americans, then how do you find the rest that you will need to sustain you for the rest of your life.
+If not, then where do you find the remaining income that you will need to sustain you for the rest of your life.

 Stocks and Bonds.
 Some Americans are expecting to rely on dividends from individual stocks, bonds or stock mutual funds in retirement.
 Unfortunately these dividends can vary and are not guaranteed for life.